eurostat/eurostatRTool/README.md

 `Setup-a-renv-environment-for-managing-the-package-dependencies`.
 ## Getting started

-The eurostatRTool package requires a little reading and learning to be used properly.
-But once you have understood the way it works, you will find out that it is a very easy and flexible tool for visualising and sharing your data and their interpretation.
+The eurostatRTool package requires some learning to be used properly.
 Below we provide a basic example which shows you how to generate a general dashboard in a given output folder:

 ``` r